runxiyu/rasins/CODING_STYLE.md

 - Each line shall not exceed 79 characters ;

-- Utilities shall only implement POSIX-compliant options, the only exception is the `-h` option, which shall print a help text ;
+- Utilities shall only implement POSIX-compliant options, if the utility supports options, and the specified option is invalid, the utility shall print a help text ;

 - Utilities shall only use the **standard C library and POSIX libraries** ;